prismicio-community/slice-machine-starter-nuxt/README.md

 > ℹ We are aware that it will be more convenient to launch Storybook and the Slice Builder with a single command and are working on it~

+> ⚠ We noticed that in some rare case you can get stuck in a `401 [Unauthorized]` loop prompting you to log in.
+If this happen to you check if your Prismic repository was created, if not, try running `$ yarn prismic login` and `$ yarn prismic sm --bootstrap` again.

 For comprehensive documentation about using the Slice Builder check the dedicated [documentation](https://www.slicemachine.dev/documentation/slice-builder#using-the-slice-builder).

 ## 🚀 &nbsp;Deploying Your Storybook